react-bootstrap-table/react-bootstrap-table2/docs/basic-filter.md

   comparator: Comparator.LIKE, // default is Comparator.EQ
   caseSensitive: false, // default is true
   style: { ... }, // your custom styles on input
-  withoutEmptyOption: true  // hide the default select option });
+  withoutEmptyOption: true,  // hide the default select option
+  getFilter: (f) => { ... } // accept callback function and you can call it for filter programmtically });

 // omit...